Documentation Index

 Creating a Saved Search

-- Open the Search page and run a query (or apply filters).
+- Open Search and run a query, apply filters, or both.

 - Click Save search in the toolbar.